 Background of the programme

-The PhD Students and Early Career Academics Grant Programme is one of the research programmes that has been organised by the OSC since 1999, aiming to support academic research related to Olympism, the Olympic Movement and the Olympic Games.
-It serves as a link between the IOC and the universities of the world by reaching out to the next generation of professors.
+The PhD Students and Early Career Academics Grant Programme is one of the two research programmes that has been organised by the OSC, aiming to support Olympic-related academic research since 1999.
+It contributes to promote the presence of Olympic studies in the universities by reaching out to the next generation of professors.

 What is the selection process?